 Not many people are able to hit all of the daily requirements through diet alone, and sometimes that can affect your immune health.
 Taking a daily multivitamin that provides a wide variety of vitamins and minerals helps you to meet your daily requirements for nutrients that support immune health.*

 A balanced diet goes a long way in promoting your immune system, but other lifestyle habits count, too.
-Regular, moderate exercise may help to bolster your defenses.
-Emerging studies found a connection between exercise and the circulation of immune cells, which allows them to support a healthy immune system.
+Regular, moderate exercise may help to bolster your immunity.
+Emerging studies highlighted the connection between regular exercise and the circulation of immune cells, which allows them to support a healthy immune system.
 Physical activity is also helpful for managing the stress that can disturb your sleep and your immune system.4

-On top of exercise, take time to rest and relax.
-People need different amounts of sleep, but most adults need between seven and eight hours nightly.5 Lastly, keep up good hygiene by handwashing.
+On top of exercise, it’s important to keep to healthy routines like getting enough sleep.
+While everyone is different, most adults need between seven and eight hours nightly.5 Lastly, keep up good hygiene by handwashing.
 Lather up with warm, soapy water for at least 20 seconds, especially before eating or preparing food.

 Maintaining your health is always important (or, is important to us).
 Taking care of yourself on a daily basis can help your body be at its best when you need it most.